UPDATED: 5 April 2020

 COVID-19 in Numbers

 For a complete list of COVID-19 cases around the world, visit the WHO website.
-Worldometers and Johns Hopskins University (website embedded on our COVID page) also provide real time numbers update on confirmed cases, deaths and recoveries.
+Worldometers and Johns Hopskins University also provide real time numbers update on confirmed cases, deaths and recoveries.

 Global Travel Restrictions